informalsystems/audits/README.md

 You may read more about our approach at the
 [Security Services page](https://informal.systems/services/security-audits).

-Please refer to our [citation guidelines](./CITATION.md) before citing or referencing any of the reports published in this repository.
+Please refer to our [publication guidelines](./PUBLICATION.md) before citing or referencing any of the reports published in this repository.

 ## Public Audit Reports